appacademy/jump-start/jumpstart-files/part2/README.md

-# Ruby Objects
+# Ruby Basics

-In this section we'll talk about the different types of objects in ruby.
+In this section we'll talk about some of the fundamental objets in ruby:
+  * `Fixnums` and `Floats`
+  * `Strings`
+  * Booleans and `nil`

+We'll also explore comparators, conditionals, and loops.

 ## Instructions